thacherT1D/webdevstuff/Javascript_and_the_Browser/Intro_to_the_DOM.desc.md

 You can access a node in the `childNodes` property.
 It is an array-like object.
 This means that you can access its elements by index and use the provided `length` property, but you do not have any built in Array functions.

+### Exercise

-**Exercise** Can you remember of another array-like object we talked about?
+Recall another array-like object we talked about and write it on a whiteboard.

 It's _**important to note**_ that the these properties are _live_.
 This means that _changes in the DOM affect the array_.